-Extras for this release include a theatrical trailer (2 minutes 59 seconds, LPCM mono Cantonese with removable English subtitles), an archival interview with co-director and actor Lee Lik-chi (24 minutes 57 seconds, LPCM stereo Cantonese with non-removable English subtitles), a career spanning interview with actor Wong Kam Kong titled Wong Kam Kong in conversation (54 minutes 7 seconds, LPCM stereo Cantonese with removable English subtitles), an interview with Wong Kam Kong titled Wong Kam Kong on “From Beijing With Love” (21 minutes 17 seconds, LPCM stereo Cantonese with removable English subtitles), an audio commentary with Frank Djeng (NY Asian Film Festival), an O-card slipcase (limited to 2,000 copies), and a booklet (limited to 2,000 copies) with cast & crew information, an essay written by James Oliver, and information about the transfer titled Notes on Viewing.
+Extras for this release include a theatrical trailer (2 minutes 59 seconds, LPCM mono Cantonese with removable English subtitles), an archival interview with co-director and actor Lee Lik-chi (24 minutes 57 seconds, LPCM stereo Cantonese with non-removable English subtitles), a career spanning interview with actor Wong Kam Kong titled Wong Kam Kong in conversation (54 minutes 7 seconds, LPCM stereo Cantonese with removable English subtitles), an interview with Wong Kam Kong titled Wong Kam Kong on “From Beijing With Love” (21 minutes 17 seconds, LPCM stereo Cantonese with removable English subtitles), an audio commentary with Frank Djeng (NY Asian Film Festival), reversible cover art, an O-card slipcase (limited to 2,000 copies), and a 20-page booklet (limited to 2,000 copies) with cast & crew information, an essay titled Spy Games Hong Kong, Bond and the Comedy King: From Beijing with Love written by James Oliver, and information about the transfer titled Notes on Viewing.

 Co-directed by Stephen Chow, whose other notable films are Shaolin Soccer and Kung Fu Hustle.